A Powerful, Impactful Read

 6. Clarity – Clarify your intention to something reasonable.
 The example he uses is if your intention is to win the lottery, you need to narrow that down to why since even with some magic winning a big payout is unlikely.
 If you need a reliable car to get to work, focus on that, which could come about in numerous other ways than winning the lottery.

 7. Gnosis – A change in consciousness to send your message to the Universe.
-This includes meditation, chanting, rituals, dreaming, dancing, drumming, etc. This is not easy without practice, but pick one that resonates for you and practice.
+This includes meditation, chanting, rituals, dreaming, dancing, drumming, etc. This is not easy without practice, but pick one that resonates for you and then practice.
 He states, “Magic, like psi, is primarily effective in a non-ordinary state of awareness.”
+If you’ve never heard of sigils, looks them up as another potential booster.

 The entire book is a treasure and I highly recommend it.
 (Not surprisingly to me as an astrologer, Dean is a Pisces born February 29, 1952.)

-More information about the book on his website with buy links: https://www.deanradin.com/scienceofmagic
+More information about the book is on his website with buy links: https://www.deanradin.com/scienceofmagic

 Dead Radin’s website: https://www.deanradin.com/